nubank/nuvigator/README.md

 ### Router Options

-It is a Router interface implementation with sensible defaults that should be used most of the times. `BaseRoute` includes some options that can be used to enhance the navigation experience.

 When extending from the `Router` you can override the following properties to add custom behaviors to your routes:

 - `deepLinkPrefix`: